Clark Planetarium and NASA have partnered to create a 9-minute mini-show about NASA's LRO and LCROSS missions to the Moon.

 Due to the unexpectedly complex treasure trove of data returned by LRO and LCROSS about the impact, it took many months for scientific results to be released.
 As results came in through 2010 and new spectacular orbital photography continues to come in from LRO, we waited until 2011 to release a more comprehensive show about the mission results.

 This video news brief has both a fulldome version and a flat-screen version.
 Thanks to funding from NASA, the fulldome version can be made available for the cost of processing and shipping.
 If you already received the first version of the show, just send us a hard drive and we'll give you the new version for free!
 If you're acquiring the show for the first time, the processing, copying and mailing is $50 if you supply the hard drive, $200 if we provide it.
-To access the flat screen versions, you can download them from our FTP site HERE.
+To watch a dome view of the entire show, go HERE.
+Use the password "kepler" to access it.

 Questions?
 Comments?
 Need a Media Kit?
 Contact Mike Murray, 385-468-1237